 Yes, transactions are normally subject to closing conditions.
-Signing and completion of a transaction can take place on the same day where there are no specific legal (eg, third-party consents) or regulatory obligations (eg, antitrust clearance) to satisfy before completion of the transaction.
-In such instances, customary closing obligations include the seller providing duly executed transfer instruments (eg, share transfer forms), title documents (eg, share certificates) and relevant corporate resolutions (eg, board resolutions approving the transfer of shares and the updating of the electronic register of members).
+Signing and completion of a transaction can take place on the same day if there are no specific legal (eg, third-party consents) or regulatory obligations (eg, antitrust clearance) to satisfy before completion of the transaction.
+In such instances, customary closing obligations include the seller providing duly executed transfer instruments (eg, share transfer forms), title documents (eg, share certificates) and relevant corporate resolutions (eg, board resolutions of the target company approving the transfer of shares and the updating of the electronic register of members).